prorev/prorev.github.io/_posts/2021-03-09-pytorch11_data_augmentation.md

 ## Python libraries for data augmentation

-Data augmentation is a technique where you increase the number of data examples.
-The additional data examples should ideally have the same or "close" data distribution as the initial data.
+Data augmentation is a technique where you increase the number of data examples somehow.
+The additional data examples should ideally have the same or "close" **data distribution** as the initial data.

 Imagine your initial data is 100 images.
 You can create 50 more images similar to these original 100 to augment.